-Don't worry -- the 2015 BMW M4 is really an M3 with a different name, sleeker dress and fewer doors.
-From track-day heroism to the daily commute, the M4 represents the perfect all-around car for enthusiasts.
+The 2015 BMW M4 is really an M3 coupe with a different name, a sleeker body and fewer doors.
+From track-day heroism to the daily commute, the M4 represents an ideal all-around two-door coupe or convertible for enthusiasts.

 by dasbmr on Jan 19, 2015 Vehicle: 2015 BMW M4 2dr Coupe (3.0L 6cyl Turbo 6M)